🤖 AI Tools

 Context Window

-This is where Opus 4.6 justifies its price.
-It scores 80.8% on SWE-bench (single attempt), the highest among current models.
-It handles complex multi-file refactoring, understands architectural patterns, and produces production-ready code with fewer iterations.
+This is where Opus 4.6 earns its premium.
+It scores 80.8% on SWE-bench in a single attempt, the highest among current models.
+It handles complex multi-file refactoring with architectural awareness, produces production-ready code with fewer iterations, and maintains coherence across large changes.

-Gemini 2.5 Pro is competent at coding but doesn’t match Opus on complex software engineering tasks.
-For straightforward code generation, the difference is small.
-For hard problems, Opus pulls ahead.
+Gemini 2.5 Pro is a competent coder but doesn’t match Opus on difficult software engineering tasks.
+For straightforward code generation, quick scripts, or boilerplate, the difference is small.
+For hard problems involving deep codebase understanding, Opus pulls ahead consistently.
+If coding is your primary use case, see our best AI coding tools 2026 roundup.

 Output Length

-Opus 4.6 was built for agentic use.
-Its Agent Teams feature enables multi-agent orchestration, and it’s more reliable at following complex multi-step instructions without losing track.
-If you’re building AI agents that use tools, browse the web, or execute code, Opus is the safer bet.
+Opus 4.6 was purpose-built for agentic workflows.
+Its Agent Teams feature enables multi-agent orchestration, and it demonstrates stronger reliability when following complex multi-step instructions without losing track of goals.
+For building AI agents that use tools, browse the web, or execute code autonomously, Opus is the safer choice.

 When to Use Each